Studying Without a High School Diploma

 Employed people who can provide proof of a three years appranticeship and three years of work experience (full-time) will receive a subject-specific admission authorization.
 This enables you to study in the relevant subject area.
 The qualification and experience must be related to the desired degree course.

-Please note that up to 10% of study spots are available in the special quota for qualified students in degree programs with restricted admission.
+Please note that up to 10% of study spots are available in the special quota for professional qualified students in degree programs with restricted admission.

 Contact and Further Information